40843245/CSharp/built-in package/System.Linq.Expressions/Expression<TDelegate>/tutorial guide/CH2 -- compile an expression.md

 >
 > but also **NOT** **non-referientially equal**.
 >
-> see example 2 for more understanding.
+> see example 2 and example 3 for more understanding.

 #### demo project